 1. I Felt at Home

-Have you ever been driving to a college tour with your mom or dad, and they say, “You’ll know if this college is right for you because you’ll have a feeling when you step on campus.”
+“You’ll know if this college is right for you because you’ll have a feeling when you step on campus.”
 This is what my parents said to me when we went to RIT for a campus tour.
-I thought that that feeling wasn’t real, because I had never had that feeling in my initial college search.
+I thought that that feeling wasn’t real, because I had never had that feeling during my initial college search.
 When I came to RIT it was different.
 I felt like I belonged here.
 I felt a sense of community.
 Within my first few weeks as a student, I decided to apply for a job on campus.
-I chose the Admissions Office as my top choice; becoming a tour guide has always been a dream of mine.
-When I got the job, I was nervous beyond belief, but as soon as I met some of the people in the office, whether it be my fellow guides, the receptionist, or my two lovely managers, I really felt a sense of belonging.
+I chose the Admissions Office.
+Becoming a tour guide has always been my dream.
+When I got the job, I was nervous beyond belief, but as soon as I met some of the people in the office, whether it be my fellow guides, the receptionist, or my two lovely managers, I felt a sense of belonging.

 2. Professors Would Know Me by Name

-When I first began looking at colleges, I originally started with small Liberal Arts colleges because of their small class sizes and professor/student relationships.
-When I came to RIT, I didn’t realize how much they value that sort of thing.
-I have never had a class of more than 40 people in my career at RIT (the student-to-faculty ratio is 13:1), and I really love that!
-I appreciate the care that professors take with each individual student, they really value your academic success and take the time to get to know you as a person, not just as some student who is taking their class.
+When I first began looking at colleges, I initially started with small liberal arts colleges because of their smaller class sizes and the professor/student relationships.
+When I came to RIT, I didn’t realize how much the university valued these two things.
+I have never had a class of more than 40 people at RIT–the student-to-faculty ratio is 13:1–and I love that.
+I appreciate the care that professors take with each student, they are invested in your academic success and take the time to get to know you as a person, not just as some student who is taking their class.

 3. The Vast Network of Successful Alumni

-In addition to having amazing academics, RIT’s professional alumni network is vast and willing to engage with and help students find a co-op or a job during or after their career at RIT.
-Because of the amazing education students receive here, it's not rare for alumni to hold high powered jobs at high powered corporations or companies such as Google, Apple, Disney, Netflix, Tesla, and even Pixar.
-Our alumni network at these companies and many others provides our students with countless opportunities for employment and co-op.
-One of my sorority sisters was put in contact with a Disney “Imagineer” over this past summer who is an RIT alumnae, and she now has secured a co-op position as an intern at the Imagineering office in Orlando, FL.
+In addition to having amazing academics, RIT’s professional alumni network is vast.
+Our alumni are willing to engage with students to help them find a co-op position or a full-time job.
+Because of the amazing education students receive here, it's common for alumni to hold high-powered jobs at leading companies such as Google, Apple, Disney, Netflix, Tesla, and Pixar.
+The alumni network at these companies, and many others, provide RIT students with countless opportunities for co-op positions and full-time employment.
+One of my sorority sisters was put in contact with an RIT alumna who is a Disney Imagineer.
+My roommate ended up securing a co-op position as an intern at Walt Disney Imagineering in Orlando, FL..

 4. The Co-op Program